Skip to content

 Multi-agent architectures are warranted when workflows have genuinely independent sub-tasks that benefit from specialised agents.
 A document processing pipeline might use one agent for classification, another for extraction, and a third for validation.
 Each agent has its own tools and prompts optimised for its specific task.

 Do not build a multi-agent system because it sounds more sophisticated.
 Build one because a single agent cannot handle the workflow effectively.
-The coordination overhead of multi-agent systems is real and adds cost, latency, and failure modes.
+The coordination overhead of multi-agent systems adds cost, latency, and failure modes.

 A useful heuristic: if you can describe the workflow as a linear sequence of steps with clear inputs and outputs at each stage, a single agent is likely sufficient.
 If the workflow requires parallel processing of independent sub-tasks or fundamentally different reasoning strategies at different stages, a multi-agent architecture starts to make sense.